 Finally, the climb brings us to a trail high up.
 On our way to Namche we had seen this trail and the Hillary suspension bridge high up in the sky.
 Now at a great distance down below we can see the Hillary suspension bridge.
 What had appeared to be up in the sky, now appears way down below.

 This is a relatively straight trail, easy to walk.
 There is a great view of Mount Everest from the trail.
 We stop near a stupa on the trail, to rest and take photos.
 A few other trekkers are also taking a break.
-Two young Russian women are asking about the way.
+Two young Russian women are asking about the way to some place.
 They ask someone else’s guide as they don’t have a guide of their own.

 Ngima notices that my nose is bleeding.
 I clean up and hope it is caused by a dry nose.